cgkineo/adapt-audio/README.md

 The context (this) should have a corresponding _audio attribute in the relevant part of the components JSON with the following format:

 "_audio": {
-  ["autoplay":true|false|"inview",]
 	"ogg":"course/en/audio/audio.ogg",
 	"mp3":"course/en/audio/audio.mp3"
 }

-NEW: specify the autoplay attribute and set it to true for audio to play on component creation or "inview" to play audio when the component comes into view.
-N.B. this will no work on mobile/tablet devices.

 The audio-controls partial provides the UI which consists of a single play/pause toggle button.